Gangtey: Where you can hear silence

 Another day and we were layering up for yet another adventure.
 “So where are we going today?”
 “Gangtey,” I said, “I hope there isn’t another monastery though!” said my friend.
-And there came Tashi, as usual in a Gho with his sheepish smile and a slight nod as we made eye contact.
+And there came Tashi, as usual in a Gho with his sheepish smile and a slight nod as we made eye contact, all set to visit Gangtey!

 Off we go around the mountains, through the forest, over the river.
 Gazing out the window almost as if the swaying trees hypnotised us.
 We wanted to stop every minute either to soak in the beauty or capture it on our devices.
 Since that was not possible, the only time we stopped the car was when we saw a herd of yak.